einar-saukas/RCS/README.md

 Afterwards, you have the following choices to restore the original screen from the compressed data:

-* First decompress it to a temporary buffer, then use "buffered **RCS** decoder" to decode it to the screen.
+* First decompress it to a temporary buffer, then use a "buffered **RCS** decoder" to decode it to the screen.
+In this case, there are 2 variants of this routine that you can choose: "compact" (that's very small) or "rapid" (about 2.5 times faster).
 However this option requires a 6912 bytes buffer to decompress a full screen, therefore this is a good choice only if your program is already using a large buffer area (such as shadow screen) anyway.

 * First decompress it directly to the screen, then use "on-screen **RCS** decoder" to decode it.
 However this option will display some "garbage" on screen for